Joey Jones (footballer, born 1994): Club career

-Eastleigh

 On 29 June 2018, Jones signed with Andy Hessenthaler's Eastleigh.
 He scored two goals from 35 matches in the 2018–19 season, featuring in the National League play-off quarter-final defeat at Wrexham.
 He was offered a new contract by manager Ben Strevens.

-Salford City

 On 4 June 2019, Jones signed a two-year deal with newly promoted EFL League Two side Salford City.
 He made his debut in the English Football League on 10 August, coming on for Mark Shelton at half-time in a 2–0 defeat at Crawley Town.
 He left the club by mutual consent on 9 November 2020.

-Dagenham & Redbridge

 On 10 November 2020, Jones signed for National League side Dagenham & Redbridge until June 2022.
 On 25 March 2022, Jones joined National League promotion rivals Grimsby Town on loan for the remainder of the 2021–22 season.
 Upon signing for Grimsby, Jones told local news that he would be looking to move away from Dagenham on a permanent basis when his contract expires in the summer.
 On 1 June 2022, Dagenham announced that they would be releasing Jones at the end of his contract.

-Solihull Moors

 On 1 July 2022, Jones signed for National League side Solihull Moors on a one-year deal.
 He was released by the club at the end of the 2022–23 season.